lamnhan/seminjecto/README.md

 Dependency injection is a common method for structuring modules.
 It is native in frontend frameworks like Angular and can be used for any JS modules in the same manner using library like [InversifyJS](http://inversify.io/), [tsyringe](https://github.com/microsoft/tsyringe), ...

 But you can also manually apply DI to any module using this simple method.
-There is a central class (`Main` for library, `Cli` for cli app, `App` for app, ...) that acts as a DI container and injector.
+There is a central class (`Lib` for library, `Cli` for cli app, `App` for app, ...) that acts as a DI container and injector.

 ```ts
 // the service 1